Generally speaking, there are 6 steps for the performance optimization with Intel® C++ Compiler.

-The compiler vectorization is a key point for most data processing application which contains large data processing loops.
-The compiler also provides good report which helps you to know which is loop is vectorized and which loop is not vectorized and the reasons.
-There is an on-line white paper which can help you to understand the compiler auto-vectorization and write the vectorizable loops.
+Compiler vectorization is a key point for most data processing application which contains large data processing loops.
+The compiler also provides detailed report which helps you to know which is loop is vectorized and which loop is not vectorized and the reasons why.
+There is an online white paper which can help you to understand the compiler auto-vectorization functionality and help you to write vectorizable loops.
 Please refer to the following links for more details:

 -O2/O3 -no-prec-div -x<code> -ipo -prof-gen/-prof-use -prof-dir=<val>

 The Intel® C++ Compiler provides lots of high level and specific features for you to tune your application performance.
 The steps described in this article apply to most applications.
-There are also lots of other compiler options which can help you to do the fine-level performance optimization.
+There are also many other compiler options which may help you to do fine-level performance optimization.
 Please refer to the Intel® C++ Compiler User and Reference Guide for more details.

-You can also use Intel® Vtune Amplifier XE to investigate the application performance hotspot and the architectural performance issues.
-Intel Vtune Amplifier XE is a highly recommended tool during your performance analysis and performance tuning.
+You can also use Intel® Vtune Amplifier to investigate the application's performance hotspots and architectural performance issues.
+Intel Vtune Amplifier is a highly recommended tool for performance analysis and performance tuning.